berthubert/bagconv/README.md

     bash clean.sh

-This will free up about 100G (gigabyte) of data.
+This will free up all generated and downloaded data.